Certified Information Systems Security Professional: Certification subject matter

 On April 15, 2024, a refreshed exam outline applies.
 The updates are the result of the Job Task Analysis (JTA), which is an analysis of the current content of the credential evaluated by ISC2 members on a triennial cycle.
-The impact of the change is limited to the weighting of the domains; the domains themselves did not change.
+The impact of the change was limited to a further revision of the weighting of the domains; the domains themselves once again did not change.